 The ultra-realistic piece of technology was created with the participation of Lana Wachowski, James McTeigue and John Gaete from the Matrix film crew and, among others, Epic Games.
 The gameplay value of the demo is negligible, it is rather a kind of feasibility experiment that hints at the future of gaming.
 Epic Games' Unreal Engine 5 obviously delivers top performance when it comes to transporting the most realistic possible image of the world to the displays.

 Keanu Reeves or Keanu Reeves?

 The demo begins with an introduction.
 Desolation?
 Not at all.
 After around two and a half minutes, it becomes clear why the tech demo for Matrix is currently on everyone's lips: Keanu Reeves can hardly be distinguished from its digital counterpart, and the same applies to Carrie-Ann Moss.
 After a bit of games philosophy, it goes out onto the streets of the big city.
 A rapid chase with shooting shows what fans can look forward to from 2022 - Stalker 2, one of the first games with the help of the new graphics engine, could then come onto the market.
 The release is targeted for April.

-More titles have recently been announced: Redfall from Arkane Studios; Dreamhouse: The Game, a house building simulation game, or ArcheAge 2, which is also developed on the Unreal 5 engine.
-Even Fortnite should make the leap to Epic Games' new technology framework.
+Other titles have recently been announced: Redfall from Arkane Studios; Dreamhouse: The Game, a house building simulation game, or ArcheAge 2, which is also being developed on the Unreal 5 engine.
+Even Fortnite should make the leap to Epic Games' new technical framework.

 But first back on the streets: chase, weapons at the ready.
 In the role of IO, players in the tech demo shoot at pursuers, who fortunately are numerous.
 Impressive explosions, car stunts, tracking shots - if you didn't know better, you could assume while playing the tech demo that you are watching a film.
 The city in particular looks impressively realistic.